I am a Meditation Teacher & Transformational Coach

-I coach & teach spiritual seekers from every walk of life and I am especially skilled at working with creatives & changemakers.
+I coach & teach spiritual seekers from every walk of life and I am especially skilled at working with creatives & changemakers who want to make space for change — in themselves and in the world.

 In fact, I think understanding these forces in our lives are essential to our growth.
 As a coach and meditation teacher, I bring a deep awareness of issues related to class, race, gender, ethnicity, and sexuality and the effects of contemporary culture on our well-being.